Wedding customs in Ethiopia: Dasenech Tribe

 Dasenech is one of the 16 tribes found in the southern Omo.
 There are four types of wedding customs in this tribe.
-Darch is a kind of wedding ceremony that happens when the groom's family the bride's family if she can marry their son.
+Darch is a kind of wedding ceremony that happens when the groom's family asks the bride's family if she can marry their son.
 If the boy is afraid of asking he will send his best friend at night to her family as a messenger.
 The messenger should have a coffee bean in his hand when he goes to her house.
 Then the messenger would put the coffee bean inside a kind of bowl called Nono without being seen by her family and then go back home.
 The bride's family, when they see the coffee bean inside their Nono, since they didn't see who put it there, they would secretly search the for person in their community.
 After they found the groom's family they would prepare the coffee bean and invite them to their house to drink coffee together.
 While they are drinking coffee, the bride's family will ask if the groom has enough cattle, goats and sheep as a dowry.
 If they have enough, then her family would agree to the wedding.
 At first her family would order the groom's family to bring four goats.
 Then the goats will be slaughtered and the front leg of each goat will be given to the messenger.
 Afterward her family would ask for an additional ten head of cattle.
 Finally, the boy would take his wife.

 Seriti, the second type of wedding, is mostly practiced in southern tribes and tribalities.
 This kind of wedding happens when the bride does not agree to marry or due to lack of money of the groom's family in order to pay for dowry.
 Therefore, if the groom's family does not meet these standards, or if she doesn't agree he will abduct her.
 Finally, the case will be handled by the elders, who come up with a solution.

 Ayod is the type of wedding where the married elder man of the house dies but his wife is still alive; then his younger brother will marry her.

 Egutunais is where the man who wants to marry the girl brings several herds of cattle to the bride's family, then takes the bride to his house and marries her.